City: Housing

-Housing of residents presents one of the major challenges every city must face.
+The housing of residents presents one of the major challenges every city must face.
 Adequate housing entails not only physical shelters but also the physical systems necessary to sustain life and economic activity.

-Home ownership represents status and a modicum of economic security, compared to renting which may consume much of the income of low-wage urban workers.
+Homeownership represents status and a modicum of economic security, compared to renting which may consume much of the income of low-wage urban workers.
 Homelessness, or lack of housing, is a challenge currently faced by millions of people in countries rich and poor.
-Manila is a city in the Philippines that has the highest homeless population globally, with more than 1.2 million children residing on the streets.
+Because cities generally have higher population densities than rural areas, city dwellers are more likely to reside in apartments and less likely to live in a single-family home.

 Ecology

 Urban ecosystems, influenced as they are by the density of human buildings and activities, differ considerably from those of their rural surroundings.
-Anthropogenic buildings and waste, as well as cultivation in gardens, create physical and chemical environments which have no equivalents in wilderness, in some cases enabling exceptional biodiversity.
-They provide homes not only for immigrant humans but also for immigrant plants, bringing about interactions between species which never previously encountered each other.
+Anthropogenic buildings and waste, as well as cultivation in gardens, create physical and chemical environments which have no equivalents in the wilderness, in some cases enabling exceptional biodiversity.
+They provide homes not only for immigrant humans but also for immigrant plants, bringing about interactions between species that never previously encountered each other.
 They introduce frequent disturbances (construction, walking) to plant and animal habitats, creating opportunities for recolonization and thus favoring young ecosystems with r-selected species dominant.
 On the whole, urban ecosystems are less complex and productive than others, due to the diminished absolute amount of biological interactions.